STAMP-project/dspot-hands-on/README.md

 The slides and some scripts are avalaible on this repository.

+## Prerequisites

+You must Java8, Maven and an internet connection.

+First set up your MAVEN_HOME.

 ## Try DSpot on dhell project

 1. Clone and go in the root directory of the project